-Please keep the following in mind should an emergency occur at the airport.
+Keep the following in mind should an emergency occur at the airport:

-- Early during the emergency period, we will issue an advisory designating the location of media briefings.
+- The media will be notified about the time and location of any scheduled briefings through media advisories and on Twitter at @RDUAirport.
 We will do our best to provide a working area for credentialed media.

-- The Airport Authority spokesperson will only provide basic information during the early stages of the emergency.
+- The Airport Authority’s designated spokesperson will only provide basic information during the early stages of the emergency.

-The following is a summary of information disseminated during an emergency and the agency responsible for communicating with the media.
+The following is a summary of information that may be disseminated during an aircraft emergency and the agency responsible for communicating with the media:

-- Confirmation of an incident: Raleigh-Durham Airport Authority Communications, Government & Community Affairs
+- Confirmation of an incident: the Raleigh-Durham Airport Authority’s Communications, Government & Community Affairs department

 - Cause of an aircraft incident: National Transportation Safety Board

-- Passenger manifest: Airline involved in the incident
+- Passenger manifest: The airline involved in the incident

 - Passenger and bag screening process: Transportation Security Administration